tristanpendergrass/idle-game/README.md

 - [ ] Close modals on space/escape
 - [ ] Design audit following https://anthonyhobday.com/sideprojects/saferules/
 - [ ] Money amount in Bag tab looks like a button -- remove background entirely?
+- [ ] Make right rail not have slide animation when going from empty to active

 # Changelog